michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 - Work on final projects and/or presentation material

 Homework (due August 12)

+Due at 9am (at beginning of class)
 - Final project fully complete, with final appearance
 - Prepare your live presentation
+	- 2 minutes at most
+	- Make notes or write an entire script
+	- practice a few times so it goes smoothly
+	- Be prepared to present this live presentation in class

+Due at 11:59pm (end of day)
 	- New github folder called "finalProjectSummer2020" to include
 		- A video presenting your work and discussing some of your process or elements of the project, whatever you think is interesting.
 			This can be the same as the live presentation.
 There is no time limit.
 		- An enticing picture of your project
 		- A short (2-4 sentences) yet enticing description
 		- All the usual documentation:
 			- README.md with
 				- Description of project (can be the "enticing description" above)
 				- Anything clever or tricky
 				- Problems (if any) and how you overcame them
 				- Schematic
 				- Photograph of the instrument
 				- Closeup photograph of the electronics
 				- Link to the video

 #### Meeting 12: August 12